Wenjia-Lu/league-win-analysis/README.md

 We grouped the team data by whether teams won and lost, and we can see a clear pattern that winning teams have higher means in each of the performance metrics selected, lending to the idea that it is possible to have a decent accuracy in whether a team won or lost a game based on their performance metrics.

 ### Imputation
-We have not imputed data.
-Missing values occurred in two cases: (1) when `datacompleteness` was partial and 20-minute data was unavailable, and (2) when games ended before 20 minutes.
-In both situations, filling in values would either oversimplify unique game scenarios or attempt to replace data that never existed.
-These rows were dropped instead of imputed.
+We imputed missing values as NaN instead of giving it the mean or median values.
+In this dataset, missing values occurred when (1) our dataset is incomplete and 20-minute data was unavailable, and (2) when games ended before 20 minutes.
+In both situations, filling in missing values would be inappropriate and change the meaning of the missing values, so they were left as is.

 ## Framing a Prediction Problem
-With evidence pointing to map side influencing game outcomes, we can explore a prediction problem: What will be the result of the game based on team-aggregate game state at 20 minutes?
+Through our data analysis, we found a clear pattern that the winning team has higher values in the performance metrics we selected.
+Hence, we ask the question: What will be the result of the game based on team-aggregate game state at 20 minutes?
 The 20-minute threshold is a pivotal moment in professional play, often marking the transition from early-game skirmishes to larger, decisive teamfights and map objectives.
-By investigating the relationship between early-game advantages and eventual match results, this project aims to better understand how reliably teams can convert leads into wins at the highest level of play.
+By investigating the relationship between early-game advantages and eventual match results, we want to see how reliably teams can convert leads into wins at the highest level of play.

-The classifier being built performs binary classification, with the response variable being `outcome`, as that determines if a team won the match.
-Accuracy was chosen as the evaluation metric because it provides a clear measure of the model's performance and is suitable for this dataset, which has balanced classes with one win and one loss per game.
+Our classifier will perform binary classification, with the response variable being `outcome`, or whether the team won the match.
+Accuracy was chosen as the evaluation metric as it provides a clear measure of our model's performance, with `outcome` having a 50-50 split between winning and losing.

 ### Baseline Model
-The baseline model was trained using logistic regression using the features outlined in the introduction. `side` is a nominal feature, which we performed one hot encoding on to convert to numerical data.
-The other features were quantative, and were left as is.
+Our baseline model is trained using Logistic Regression using the features outlined in the introduction. `side` is a nominal feature, which we performed one hot encoding on to convert to numerical data.
+The other features were quantative.
 The dataset was split 80:20 for training and testing.

 After fitting the model, the baseline model achieved an accuracy of **0.7780**.
+The fitting was performanced using Grid Search (similar to our final model in the next section).

 In the next section, we will refine this model through feature engineering.

 ### Final Model
 We add `kill_diff_10`, `kill_diff_15`, `kill_diff_20`, since just the number of team kills alone are not enough to describe a team's lead- for example, a 10-10 score line of each team's kills is greatly different from a 10-0 score line, even though the first team has the same number of kills and gold.

 These enhancements led to better predictive accuracy compared to the baseline model, with a final testing accuracy of **0.7782**, demonstrating slight improvement over the baseline model.
+We yield this using optimal parameters of C=10 and penalty=l2 with best CV accuracy of 0.7986